astronomer/docs/astro/test-and-troubleshoot-locally.md

 ### Astro project won't load after `astro dev start`

-If your Astro project fails to run in an Airflow environment more than 5 minutes after running `astro dev start`, it might be because your webserver or scheduler is unhealthy.
+If your Astro project fails to run in an Airflow environment for more than 5 minutes after running `astro dev start`, it might be because your webserver or scheduler is unhealthy.
 In this case, you might need to debug your containers.
 To do so:

 1. After running `astro dev start`, retrieve a list of running containers by running `astro dev ps`.
 2. If the webserver and scheduler containers exist but are unhealthy, check their logs by running: